de-marauder/altschool-cloud-exercises/exam-project/README.md

 curl <domain name>
 ```

-Alternatively, you could obtain a domain name from any prob=vider of your choice.
+Alternatively, you could obtain a domain name from any provider of your choice.
 Then map it to the public IP address of your EC2 instance.
 To make things more convenient, you could also generate  a static IP address using AWS Elastic IP and then attach your EC2 instance to it.

 You could also opt to make use of AWS route53 for DNS management.